 You realise that every single state in Nigeria has an economic goldmine that could further push them towards self-sustenance.
 None of this would have been known to you if you were stuck in the ruthless routine of city life.

 And this is just a tip.
 So pack a bag, anything that won’t fit into it is not important.
 Pick a place, pick a weekend, and just travel.

 “What’s the point?”
 Someone might ask.
 You don’t need to have one.
 You just need to travel.
 One thing’s certain; you never come back the same.

-Fu'ad Lawal is a storyteller actively exploring every form of media.
+Fu'ad Lawal is the Editor-In-Chief at Zikoko.com.
+He is a storyteller actively exploring every form of media.
 He's also a road monger, and a food explorer.
 In 2017, he went on an 80-day road trip across Nigeria with Pulse.ng, touching down in every single state in the country, exploring as many stories as he could find.
 He currently works in Creative Strategy, exploring the most effective ways to help brands tell their stories better.